Requirements and Grading

 - student/placement fit (student can meet the agency requirements, no conflicts of interest)

-The school supports the requirements of some agencies for a criminal records check, various health tests, x-rays, or inoculations.
+The School of Social Work supports the requirements of some social services agencies, departments, or organizations for a criminal records check, various health tests, x-rays, or inoculations.
 Students unwilling to meet these requirements will not be eligible for these placements.

 Field Placement Process